Cerium: Physical

 Cerium has a variable electronic structure.
 The energy of the 4f electron is nearly the same as that of the outer 5d and 6s electrons that are delocalized in the metallic state, and only a small amount of energy is required to change the relative occupancy of these electronic levels.
 This gives rise to dual valence states.
 For example, a volume change of about 10% occurs when cerium is subjected to high pressures or low temperatures.
+In its high pressure phase (α-Cerium), the 4f electrons are also delocalized and itinerate, as opposed to localized 4f electrons in low pressure phase (γ-Cerium).
 It appears that the valence changes from about 3 to 4 when it is cooled or compressed.